jakartaee/concurrency/tck/src/main/java/ee/jakarta/tck/concurrent/framework/signaturetest/README.md

 - The `classes` configuration points to a location where an earlier plugin has unpacked the api jar form which we are generating the signature file.
 - The `packages` configuration specifies the packages we want to generate signatures from.
-- The `attach` configuration specifies that we do not want the plugin to use it's default file extension
+- The `attach` configuration specifies that we do not want the plugin to use its default file extension
 - The `sigfile` configurations specifies the signature file we want the plugin to generate

 ### Generating the Signature File